Published on Monday, January 14, 2019 - 15:55 by Peter Galdies

 GDPR Article 28:

 “[the contract shall]… …allow for and contribute to audits, including inspections, conducted by the controller or another auditor mandated by the controller.”

-The assessment and audit stages can both result in identified issues and risks.
+The assessment and third-party audit stages can both result in identified issues and risks.
 Sometimes the risks will be acceptable to the stakeholders “as is” but in many cases something will need to change to ensure the processing is now acceptable.